 Pre-Safe Brake detects impending collisions and can automatically apply 100 percent of the E-Class' braking force to avoid or mitigate the severity of the crash.
 It also includes Cross-Traffic Assist, which can detect potential collisions with vehicles approaching from either side of an intersection.
 Both are part of the Distronic Plus with Steering assist system, an active cruise control setup that can maintain a set distance from the car ahead and also keep the vehicle centered on straight roads or in gentle curves.

 Due to the wagon's steep decline in popularity in recent years, nearly all of Mercedes' competitors have stopped offering the practical but image-challenged bodystyle.
-One exception is Cadillac, which sells a wagon version of the edgy CTS.
-It isn't as refined or as luxurious as the E-Class wagon, but it is considerably less expensive and more engaging to drive.
+One exception is Volvo, which sells a wagon version of the S60 called V60.
+It isn't as refined or as luxurious as the E-Class wagon, but it is considerably less expensive.

 The Volvo XC70 is also worth consideration; it's essentially a wagon that's been jacked up and given rugged styling cues to appeal to SUV-loving U.S. buyers.
 An enormous cargo hold, a strong turbocharged inline-six and an elegant interior are among the positives that the XC70 has going for it.